So far, no travel issues have been reported after an eventful day for weather Sunday.

 Severe Weather Awareness Week officially begins Monday.

 Most area residents have been dealing with isolated to scattered non-severe storm activity through the early afternoon and a cold rain or wintry mix all day.
-The Emporia Municipal Airport is reporting less than 0.10 inch of icing on flat surfaces.
+The Emporia Municipal Airport is reporting less than 0.10 inch of icing on flat surfaces after some graupel was reported in town.
 No travel issues have been reported as of 2:30 pm Sunday.
-Rin totals:
+Rain totals:

 *Emporia Municipal Airport: 0.35 inches